paleohayduke/TrafficSimProject/README.md

 9/28/2019 Figured out the methods of JComponent a little better and was able to fix the frame rate issue in the Renderer.
 Works a lot better now!

+List of nodes added to Nd that link to all cars who hold the node as a waypoint.
+Might carry previous node to help figure orientation for handling stop signs.
+Stop lights should be much simpler.

 9/27/2018 The automobile can now update its position based on time and velocity, this means it now moves smoothly between nodes.